-Because the legal requirements to establish "residence" or "domicile" for tax purposes are determined by state law and the specific facts of your life, you may consider seeking advice on these matters from your tax professional.
+Because the legal requirements to establish "residence" or "domicile" for tax purposes are determined by state law and the specific facts of your life, you may consider seeking advice on these matters from a tax professional.

 Voting in State and local elections is hugely important!
-These races decide how your state will apply Federal laws and its own state laws on vital issues like education, health care and the environment.
-And Governors and state legislators will control re-districting maps for both state and federal districts following the 2020 Census.
-Voting in state elections is vital to ensuring fair election districts for the next decade.
+In addition to making and enforcing laws at the state and local levels, these races decide how your state will apply Federal laws on vital issues like education, health care and the environment.

 VIII.
-STUDY ABROAD
+STUDY ABROAD [SA]

-34. I'M STUDYING ABROAD AND I DIDN'T REGISTER TO VOTE BEFORE LEAVING THE US, CAN I VOTE?
+1. SA-1: I'M STUDYING ABROAD AND I DIDN'T REGISTER TO VOTE BEFORE LEAVING THE US, CAN I VOTE?

-Yes, US citizens living outside the US have the right to vote in US elections as overseas voters!.
-It doesn't matter if you were registered to vote previously in the US or how long you have lived outside the US.
+Yes, US citizens living (or working or traveling) outside the US have the right to vote in US elections as overseas voters!
+You must meet the same eligibility requirements as other US voters, such as being 18 years old by the General election, but it doesn't matter how long you have been outside the US or if you were registered to vote before you left.

 It's easy to register to vote from overseas, you just need to send in the Federal Post Card Application (FPCA).
-Please see FAQ # 5 (above) for more information about how to send in your FPCA form.
+Please see FAQ # REG-2 (above) for more information about how to fill out and send in your FPCA form.

-35. I'M STUDYING ABROAD FOR ONLY ONE SEMESTER, SHOULD I SEND IN THE FEDERAL POST CARD APPLICATION (FPCA) TO REGISTER TO VOTE OR WAIT UNTIL I GET BACK TO THE US?
+2. SA-2: I'M STUDYING ABROAD FOR ONLY ONE SEMESTER, SHOULD I SEND IN THE FEDERAL POST CARD APPLICATION (FPCA) TO REGISTER TO VOTE NOW, OR WAIT UNTIL I GET BACK TO THE US?

 Don't wait to register to vote--do it now!
 As a US citizen living outside the US, you need to make sure you get a ballot for every election in which you are entitled to vote.
 Sending in the Federal Post Card Application (FPCA) will cover you for all elections in the calendar year: Primary, General and Special Elections that you may otherwise not be aware of.
+Many states have early deadlines to register to vote--if you wait until you're back in the US, you run the risk of missing the deadline and losing your chance to vote.

 The FPCA is only one-page and it provides special protections for overseas voters--such as the option to receive your blank ballot electronically, your blank ballot must be sent to you at least 45 days before the election, you can use the Federal Write-In Absentee Ballot if necessary and many states allow additional time to return your voted ballot and/or the ability to return your voted ballot electronically.
-(See also FAQ # $\underline{6}$)
+(See FAQ # REG-3)